 We can work with you to ensure you are a candidate for All-on-Four treatment.
 If you have problems like gum disease or tooth decay, we will provide treatment to restore your tooth and gum health.
 Our office may also recommend bone grafting as needed.

 Additionally, we recommend that you stop smoking during implant treatment.
-Smoking and using tobacco products increase your risk of implant failure.
+Using tobacco products can increase your risk of implant failure.

 What is “Teeth in a Day”?